pgerman1/honeywell_pressure_rpi/readme.md

-#Readme
+# Honeywell Pressure Transducer Driver

+## Overview
-This Repository Contains a pressure transducer driver for the honeywell ABPDLNN100MG2A3 Pressure Sensor communicating over an I2C Bus.
+This Repository Contains a pressure transducer driver for the Honeywell ABPDLNN100MG2A3 Pressure Sensor communicating over an I2C Bus on the raspberry pi.
+Driver is setup to initialize the I2C Bus and read data from a working

-Similar I2C Pressure Sensor models could be used with this driver with minor modifications to the Member functions of this class
+Similar I2C Pressure Sensor models could be used with this driver with minor modifications to the Member functions of this class.

-This driver was designed for the Raspberry pi using the wiringPi and wiringPiI2C Library.
+This driver was designed for the Raspberry pi using the wiringPi and wiringPiI2C Library

+## Usage

-Constructors
+### Constructors

+Four constructors are provided depending on user intent.

 Pressure();		  //base constructor
 Pressure(int);		  //Constructor, Setting Bus Pressure(int,int);	  //Constructor, Setting Bus And Address Pressure(int,int,int,int);	  //Constructor, Setting Bus And Address, Min/Max

-Methods
+### Methods

 float mbar2mmhg(float)